Missing and Murdered Indigenous Women: Canada

 In Canada, according to activists, "thousands of cases" of missing and murdered Indigenous women over the last half-century were not properly investigated due to police bias.
-The 49 women murdered by serial killer Robert Pickton, who was eventually jailed in 2007, are cited as an example; with families claiming that Pickton was able to go on killing for so long because police had not taken the disappearances seriously because most of the women were sex workers and Indigenous.
+The 49 women murdered by serial killer Robert Pickton, who was eventually jailed in 2007, are cited as an example; with families claiming that Pickton was able to go on killing for so long because police had not taken the disappearances seriously because most of the women were sex workers or Indigenous.

+In 2010, artist Jaime Black started the REDress project to represent the Indigenous women and girls that were missing.
+Her first dress was displayed in a Museum in Winnipeg, which lead to the creation of Red Dress Day (May 5 in both Canada and US) to call attention to disproportionate rates of violence against Indigenous women.
 A 2011 Statistics Canada report estimated that, between 1997 and 2000, the rate of homicides for Aboriginal women and girls was almost seven times higher than that of other female victims.
 Compared to non-Indigenous women and girls, they were also "disproportionately affected by all forms of violence."
 They are also significantly over-represented among female Canadian homicide victims, and are far more likely than other women to go missing.
+In 2012, Sheila North Wilson, coined the hashtag #MMIW, for missing and murdered Indigenous women, while working for the Assembly of Manitoba Chiefs.

-A 2014 report by the RCMP, titled "Missing and Murdered Aboriginal Women: A National Operational Overview", found that more than 1,000 Indigenous women were murdered over a span of 30 years.
-In response to activists, the federal government-funded data collection on missing and murdered women, ending in 2010; the Native Women's Association of Canada (NWAC) has documented 582 cases since the 1960s, with 39% after 2000.
+A 2014 report by the RCMP, titled Missing and Murdered Aboriginal Women: A National Operational Overview, found that more than 1,000 Indigenous women were murdered over a span of 30 years.
+In response to activists, the federal government funded data collection on missing and murdered women, ending in 2010.
+The Native Women's Association of Canada (NWAC) has documented 582 cases since the 1960s, with 39% after 2000.
 Nevertheless, advocacy groups say that many more women have been missing, with the highest number of cases in British Columbia.
 Notable cases have included 19 women killed in the Highway of Tears murders, and some of the 49 women from the Vancouver area murdered by serial killer Robert Pickton.

-In 2010, Jaime Black started the REDress project to represent the Indigenous women and girls that were missing, and her first dress was displayed in a Museum in Winnipeg.
-Red Dress Day is now May 5 in both Canada and US.
-In 2012, Sheila North Wilson, coined the hashtag #MMIW, for missing and murdered Indigenous women, while working for the Assembly of Manitoba Chiefs.

 In response to repeated calls from Indigenous groups, activists, and non-governmental organizations, the Government of Canada under Prime Minister Justin Trudeau established the National Inquiry into Missing and Murdered Indigenous Women and Girls in September 2016.
-According to the April 22, 2016 background of the inquiry, between the years 1980 and 2012, Indigenous women and girls represented 16% of all female homicides in Canada, while constituting only 4% of the female population in Canada.
+According to the April 22, 2016 background of the inquiry, between the years 1980 and 2012, Indigenous women represented 16% of all female homicides in Canada, while constituting only 4% of the female population in Canada.